 Design and implement an automated deployment process

 To automatically build and deploy your workloads, you design and implement build and deployment processes, or adapt the existing ones to support your new environment.
-If you need to deploy your workloads in a hybrid environment, your deployment processes must support both GKE on Google Cloud and GKE on-prem.
+If you need to deploy your workloads in a hybrid environment, your deployment processes must support both GKE on Google Cloud and Anthos clusters on VMware.

 To implement your build and deployment processes, you can use Cloud Build.
 If you want to automate your build and deployment processes, you can configure build triggers or GitHub App triggers, or set up automated deployments from Cloud Console.
 If you are using any policy controller constraints, you can check your Kubernetes and Anthos descriptors against policies in your Cloud Build jobs in order to provide feedback to developers.